-Get expert advice on window materials in Hacienda Heights, CA. Call Fortress Exteriors for a free consultation!
+Save energy in Hacienda Heights, CA. Call Fortress Exteriors for a free energy-efficient window consultation!

 Hacienda Heights sits on land that was originally part of Rancho La Puente.
 During Spanish rule, the land around Hacienda Heights was operated by the nearby Mission San Gabriel Arcángel in San Gabriel.
 The Rancho was eventually acquired by John A. Rowland and William Workman in 1845 via a Mexican land grant, and eventually acquired by Elias "Lucky" Baldwin in the mid-1870s.
 In 1912, his descendant, Anita Baldwin, sold the property to Edwin Hart and Jet Torrance.
 In 1913 the pair subdivided the area and named it North Whittier Heights, which became known for avocado, citrus and walnut orchards.
 However, from the Great Depression era to the early 1940s, citrus growing became unprofitable because of pests and diseases, setting the impetus for the area's transformation into a suburb.